-Forsyth Barr Group Limited or the relevant related company will receive firm commitment, underwriting, or other fees in connection with its role.
-This means that the Octagon Asset Management Limited employees making the investment decisions for the funds of the Scheme could be encouraged by the fees to be paid to Forsyth Barr Limited or Forsyth Barr Group Limited to participate in offers of financial products when they otherwise might not have.
+Forsyth Barr Limited receives brokerage for transactions executed through it.
+This means that the Octagon Asset Management Limited employees making the investment decisions for the funds of the Scheme could be encouraged by the brokerage paid to Forsyth Barr Limited to transact when they otherwise might not have.
+If the counterparty to a transaction for a fund is a Forsyth Barr client,